gvbarroso/momentspp/doc/example/README.md

-This directory contains three examples of using moments++, with increasing degrees of complexity:
+This directory contains examples of using moments++, with increasing degrees of complexity:

-## test\_run
+## test_run
-Predictions under a pure two-locus model of a four-epoch demography and linked selection.
+Pure two-locus predictions under a four-epoch demography and linked selection.
-Parameters are specified in the augmented demes file 'test\model.yaml'
+Parameters are specified in the augmented demes file 'test_model.yaml'

-## two-locus time
+## two-locus_time
 Contains an Rmd script detailing the creation of augmented demes files, running moments++, assembling the predictions into a tiny lookup table and plotting the results.

-## fake\_chromosome
+## mpp_figures
-TODO
+More complex examples involving the bgshr python package.
+Jupyter notebooks in 'figures/' directory re-create figures in the original moments++ publication (Barroso & Ragsdale 2025).